Arthur A. Dugoni: Career

-Encouraged by his family dentist, Dugoni enrolled in dental school at the University of Missouri–Kansas City before completing his D.D.S. degree at the College of Physicians and Surgeons in San Francisco, which would later be named in his honor.
+Encouraged by his family dentist, Dugoni enrolled in dental school at the University of Missouri–Kansas City before completing his D.D.S. degree at the College of Physicians and Surgeons in San Francisco.

-After establishing a clinical practice, Dugoni returned to dental school in 1951, as an assistant professor for operative dentistry.
-He held subsequent faculty positions, including the professor and chair of the Department of Orthodontics.
-In 1963, he completed his M.D.S. degree in Orthodontics at the University of Washington.
+After establishing a clinical practice, Dugoni returned to dental school in 1951, as an assistant professor of operative dentistry.
+He held subsequent faculty positions, including professor and chair of the Department of Orthodontics.
+In 1963, he completed his M.S.D. degree in Orthodontics at the University of Washington.
 He also established the primary and mixed dentition orthodontic clinic at the University of the Pacific.
 Dugoni maintained a private orthodontic practice in South San Francisco until 1987.

-In 1978, he was appointed as dean of the School of Dentistry at the University of the Pacific.
+From 1978 to 2006, he was appointed dean of the School of Dentistry at the University of the Pacific.

-On August 28, 2004, in honor of his works in dentistry, the university renamed the school the Arthur A. Dugoni School of Dentistry.

-Dugoni resigned as dean in 2006.

-Dugoni was president of the American Dental Association (1988-1989), the American Dental Association Foundation, the American Association of Dental Schools, and the California Dental Association.
-He was treasurer of the Fédération Dentaire Internationale (FDI World Dental Federation).

-Dugoni was elected in 1998 to the FDI World Dental Federation List of Honor.
+Dugoni served as president of the American Dental Association (1988–1989), the American Dental Association Foundation, the American Association of Dental Schools, and the California Dental Association.
+He also served as treasurer of the Fédération Dentaire Internationale (FDI World Dental Federation).
+Among his honors, Dugoni was elected in 1998 to the FDI World Dental Federation List of Honor.

 In 2001, he received the William John Gies Award from the American College of Dentists.
 The California Dental Association recognized him with its Dale F. Redig Distinguished Service Award in 2003.

+On August 28, 2004, the university renamed the University of the Pacific School of Dentistry, to the Arthur A. Dugoni School of Dentistry.

+Dugoni resigned as dean in 2006 but continued his affiliation with the school and university as Dean Emeritus, a professor of orthodontics, and a senior executive for development.

-In 2009, the ADEAGies Foundation honored him with its Award for Outstanding Achievement—Dental Educator.
+In 2009, the ADEAGies Foundation honored him with its Award for Outstanding Achievement - Dental Educator.
 He received honorary doctoral degrees from the University of Detroit, the University of Louisville, and Louisiana State University.

 Dugoni was a fellow of the American and International College of Dentists and the Academy of Dentistry International.
 He was also a member of the Pierre Fauchard Academy and a founding member of the National Academies of Practice.
 He was an honorary member and fellow of the Academy of General Dentistry and an honorary member of the American Academy of Oral Medicine.

 Personal life

-Dugoni and his wife, Katherine, had seven children.
+Dugoni and his wife, Katherine Groo met at Gonzaga and married in 1949 at St. Aloysius Church on the Gonzaga University campus.
+Dugoni and his wife had seven children, fifteen grandchildren, and nine great-grandchildren.

-Dugoni died on September 23, 2020, at the age of 95 at his home in Palo Alto.
+Dugoni died on September 23, 2020, at age 95, at his home in Palo Alto.